vkostyanetsky/kostyanetsky.me/notes/double-i/index.md

+---
+title: Double “i”
+description: I was trying to understand how to transliterate my surname properly yesterday.
+created: 2018-03-09 14:07:40
+tags:
+- english
+---

-﻿I was trying to understand how to transliterate my surname properly yesterday.
+I was trying to understand how to transliterate my surname properly yesterday.
 Ministry of Foreign Affairs says it should be written as “Kostianetskii” in English — with double “i” at the end.
 It's the quite rare combination: “skiing” is the only frequency word that I'm able to remember.

 It caused my curiosity and I googled it.
 The possible reason I came across is funny: cursive writing!
 Double “i” looks well only on a computer screen but it suddenly turns into “u” when you try to write it on paper.